JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin_build_features.md

 ## selfUpdateCheck

-With this feature, it is possible to check if the currently used Gradle IntelliJ Plugin is outdated and if there's a new release available.
+Checks whether the currently used Gradle IntelliJ Plugin is outdated and if a new release is available.
-The plugin performs an update check on every run asking the GitHub Releases page for the redirection URL to the latest version with `HEAD` HTTP request: `https://github.com/jetbrains/gradle-intellij-plugin/releases/latest`
+The plugin performs an update check on every run asking the GitHub Releases page for the redirection URL to the latest version with `HEAD` HTTP request: `https://github.com/jetbrains/gradle-intellij-plugin/releases/latest`.

-If the current version is outdated, the plugin will emit a warning presenting the current and the latest versions.
+If the current version is outdated, the plugin will emit a warning with its current and the latest version.

 Feature respects the Gradle [`--offline`](https://docs.gradle.org/current/userguide/command_line_interface.html#sec:command_line_execution_options) mode.

+> It is strongly suggested to always use the latest available version.
+Older plugin versions may also not fully support the latest IDE releases.

 {style="narrow"}
 Default value